KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-12-08-management-transition-planning.md

 - Establish your management rhythm (weekly team meeting, monthly reviews)

 **Common Pitfalls I'm Trying to Avoid**
-- Implementing systems from your last job that don't fit this business
-- Underestimating how much tribal knowledge lives in people's heads
+- Underestimating resistance to change among key employees
-- Moving too fast and spooking customers or employees
+- Moving too fast and spooking customers
-- Analysis paralysis: waiting for perfect information before any decision
+- Waiting for perfect information before any decision

 ## Days 61-100: Initial Improvements

 **By Day 100, Goal Is:**
 - Stable revenue (not declining due to transition)
 - No key employee departures (or backfilled if unavoidable)
-- 1-2 operational improvements implemented (not planned—actually done)
+- 1-2 operational improvements implemented
 - Clear understanding of where value will be created in year 1
 - Financial reporting and metrics in place to track progress